 Whether or not you are able to join the webinar, you may wish to read about the activity “In the Footsteps of Galileo” that we’ll be doing.
 It has been posted online by the Astronomical Society of the Pacific and adapted from the GEMS Space Science Sequence from the Lawrence Hall of Science.
 If you are able to join us, please download and print this datasheet so that you can do the activity during the webinar.

-For more on this topic, tune in to Cary Sneider’s webinar, How Crosscutting Concepts Are Related: A Case Study from Astronomy, on Thursday, May 10 at 7 p.m.
+Dr. Cary Sneider hosted a free webinar, How Crosscutting Concepts Are Related: A Case Study from Astronomy, on Thursday, May 10 at 7 p.m.
 Eastern Time.
-Register here to attend.
+Watch the recording here.

 *Next Generation Science Standards and logo are registered trademarks of Achieve.
 Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards was involved in the production of, and does not endorse, this product.